ond9/tweb-ond9-site1/README.md

 yo express
 ```

-Of course as pre-requisites we need to have yo and generator-express installed you can retrive them as the following:
+As pre-requisites we need to have yo and generator-express installed you can retrive them as the following:

 ```
 npm install -g yo